How to Install a Stair Runner Fast!

 If you need to join Stair runners, you can do this by cutting off any excess from where you staple along the back corner of the riser.

-Take the new Carpet runner, fold the unfinished edge under, and then staple along the back so the runner seems to continue.
+Take the new Carpet runner, fold the unfinished edge under, and then staple it along the edges of the room in the back so the runner seems to continue.

-When you get to the top, simply cut off the excess and staple along the bottom edge of the lip of the top stair.
+When you get to the top, simply cut off the excess carpet padding and staple it along the bottom edge of the lip of the top stair.

 Once you've followed all these steps, your stairs will have a fabulous new look!